Through the Veil of Chaos

 About once a week, Hispanic-based businesses leave their cards on our doorstep.
 I would hire their services if we didn’t have this insufferable need to be responsible for our own home's indoor and outdoor chores, at least for now.

-I just finished reading Soldier and Kings: Survival and Hope in the World of Human Smuggling by Jason De Leon.
+I read Soldier and Kings: Survival and Hope in the World of Human Smuggling by Jason De Leon.
 Jason, a professor of Anthropology at the University of California, Los Angeles, lived among a group of smugglers in Latin America.
 The book was a lesson in the complexities of migration issues.
 It is a fascinating and heartbreaking read about the realities of why people migrate and the lengths they will go to leave horrible living situations.
 It is a difficult read and not for the faint of heart.

 I bring up this book because it is an example of someone who embedded themselves with a particular ethnic group to learn firsthand how they lived.
 As an anthropologist, it was essential for Mr. De Leon to report and relay this information for the benefit of his students, readers, and the world, so that we could gain a glimpse of reality.